 There are therapists on hand to pamper you with a selection of therapies inspired by Seychellois, Indian and Swedish techniques, wonderfully complementing Denis’ naturally holistic lifestyle and using island essential oils, fine sand from the pristine beaches and other natural products.
 Treatments can take place in the privacy of your garden courtyard.

-There are numerous activities available to guests staying at Denis Island including canoeing, snorkeling, nature walks, tennis, billiards and a jogging trail.
-Tours of the island around the farm and estate are organized regularly - guests can visit the old village craft workshops and the giant tortoise colony.
-Excursions to other islands can also be organized.
+There are numerous activities available to guests staying at Denis Island including canoeing, snorkelling, nature walks, tennis, billiards and a jogging trail.
+Tours of the island around the farm and estate are organised regularly - guests can visit the old village craft workshops and the giant tortoise colony.
+Excursions to other islands can also be organised.

 Other water sports include canoeing, swimming and fishing.